ktchow1/alg/alg/04_fundalmental/README.txt

   using ordinary logic in decltype(()) and reference collapsing

 [Rule set 1] Valueness of an expresssion that access a member is propagated by :
 * if the object is lvalue, then the expression is lvalue, regardless the member is reference type of NOT
 * if the object is rvalue, then the expression is xvalue, if member is non-reference type the expression is lvalue, if member is     reference type

+[Rule set 1, putting in another way]
+* if member is non-reference type, expression is always lvalue
+* if member is     reference type, expression is always xvalue if object is rvalue, lvalue otherwise

 valueness    member | example     | valueness       decltype       decltype